Bira/octopus-carnival/_drafts/dfrpg-adventurers-chapter-07-2.md

 specific to them.

-You can feint with a shield, bash people's faces in with it, and use it to block incoming attacks - even ranged ones.
+You can feint with a shield, bash people's faces in with it, and use it to block incoming melee or ranged attacks.
 Just holding a shield also makes it easier to defend yourself in other ways, too.
 Shield bashes are back on the weapon tables, so this section focuses on the rest of their stats.
-Compared to the stuff on the melee weapons table, shields are pretty cheap but extremely heavy.

 The most important stat here is the Defense Bonus, which goes from 1 to 3 depending on the size of the shield.
 This gets added directly to all of your active defense scores, including Block.
 Then come the usual price and weight.
+Compared to the stuff on the melee weapons table, shields are pretty cheap but extremely heavy.

 The table starts with _cloaks_, which are popular with fencers.
 To use a cloak in combat, you hold it in your hand instead of wearing it around your neck.
-You can feint and block with it, and even grapple since it's flexible.
+You can feint and block with it, and even grapple by entangling foes since it's flexible.
 For the same reason, though, you can't bash people with a cloak and a failed block endangers your arm.
 A light cloak reaches your waist when worn, a heavy one reaches your ankles.
 Even the heavy cloak is lighter than a small shield.

 Proper Shields come in Small, Medium, and Large varieties.
+All of them are made from wood with a few metal bits and possibly a leather covering on the outside.
 They let you block and bash as described above, make shield rushes, and are of course a lot sturdier than a piece of cloth with delusions of grandeur.
 DFRPG doesn't really deal with shield breakage, so the biggest game effect of this sturdiness is that shields can take all of the modifiers we'll list below, while cloaks can only take Ornate.

 Light and Medium shields are available as either traditional shields or bucklers.
 A buckler is held by a handle instead of strapped to your arm, so you